aaronbloomfield/slp/docs/rubyrails-deployment.md

 [Go up to the main SLP documents page](index.html) ([md](index.md))

-This page is for how to *deploy* your Ruby on Rails apps on an Ubuntu server.
+This page is for how to *deploy* your Ruby on Rails apps on an Ubuntu server -- specifically, Ubuntu 14.04.
 This is not needed for your local development, as you can run `rails server` to test it out locally, or test it out on the course server provided.
 However, if you ***do*** want to get it running through Apache, read on...

 Ruby on Rails is run through Apache via a module called Phusion Passenger (or just "Passenger").
 It is that module that must be installed and configured.